Jordan Goldnadel: Career

 The following year, he acts in and directs the second unit of the American-Icelandic co-production Autumn Lights, directed by Angad Aulakh.

 He also co-directs and produces a short film called Lola & Eddie with Lola Bessis et Tom Leeb.

 In 2017, he co-produces Nathan Silver's feature film Thirst Street, which premiered at the Tribeca Film Festival and screened at the Venice Film Festival and Toronto International Film Festival.
 The film stars Anjelica Huston, Lyndsay Burdge, Esther Garrel, Damien Bonnard, Lola Bessis and Alice de Lencquesaing.
 It's released in the US by Samuel Goldwyn.

 In 2018, he directs the film Chechnya, which deals with the horrific treatment of homosexuals in Chechnya for the French TV channel France 3.
 The film is selected and many films festivals internationally, and wins several awards.

+In 2023, he's one of the producers of Weston Razooli debut feature, Riddle of Fire, that premiered at the Cannes Film Festival's Directors' Fortnight and was screened at the Toronto International Film Festival.